mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC_agenda_next.md

 * The TSC recommends shiping matplotlib with mantid.
 It will be required by the rpm/deb installers.
 Martyn will add it to OSX.
 * Updating the C++ coding standards should be a [maintenance task](https://github.com/mantidproject/documents/blob/master/Project-Management/TechnicalSteeringCommittee/reports/MaintenanceTasks.md).
 * OSX 10.9 with clang builds and unit tests run.
 People should start quieting warnings.
+* Owen will find out if adept gives actual performance improvements before moving forward on using it.
+* Martyn will add adept to launchpad.
+Pete will add it to copr.